Potty training doesn’t happen in a matter of days or weeks. Gradual potty training can be a more relaxed and effective

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Potty training doesn’t need fancy equipment, but you do need the items that work for your child.
 Come equipped with items to make potty training easier for everyone.

-I suggest starting with a floor potty like this one.
-It’s messier to clean, but much easier for him to sit and stand on his own:
+Start with a floor potty like this one.
+It can be a mess to clean, but much easier for him to sit and stand on his own:

 Down the line, you can get a potty that goes over a regular toilet seat like this one.
 He won’t be able to sit on it as easily and it might feel daunting to him.
 But it’s much easier to clean and transitions well to a regular toilet.